korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 you'd have to write a little bit of recursive code to handle it.
 You'll see a lot of examples online using the _walkFileTree_ method, but let's see if we can do something similar, with less code, and using streams.
-I'll demonstrate a way to recursively copy your directory's content, in the next section.
+I'll demonstrate a way to recursively copy your directory's content in the next section.
 </div>